June 30, 2019 /

 2) Birth certificate (original or certified copy);

 4) The Affidavit or “Dichiarazione Giurata” needs to be sworn by you before an American consular officer commissioned in Italy, stating that there are no legal impediments to your marriage, according to the State’s legislation in which you have residency.
-Once the “Dichiarazione Giurata” has been issued, you with the help of your wedding planner will have to bring it to the Legalization Office of the local Prefettura in order to legalize it.
+Once the “Dichiarazione Giurata” has been issued, with the assistance of your wedding planner, you will need to bring it to the Legalization Office of the local Prefettura to legalize it.
 You will need to purchase a €16,00 revenue stamp and present it to the clerk of the Legalization Office (Ufficio Legalizzazioni) at the Prefettura (an Italian government office) for each document to be authenticated.Contact us

-5) Atto Notorio: This is a declaration, in addition to the “Dichiarazione Giurata” which states that according to the laws to which you are subject in the United States, there is no obstacle to your marriage in Italy.
-To swear this declaration, you will need two witnesses, and it will be sworn before an Italian consul outside Italy (in the US if you live there) or, in Italy, before a court official in the city where the marriage will take place.
-If you are coming to Italy to be married, you should obtain this declaration at the nearest Italian Embassy or Consulate before leaving the United States, as some courts may have long waiting lists for this service.
-If you decide to request the Atto Notorio in Italy, you should contact the Notary Services Office (Ufficio Atti Notori) of the court (tribunale ordinario) having jurisdiction in the city where you plan to get married, or any other court in Italy, and make an appointment in advance (we don’t really advise you to follow this path as it’s known that Italian justice system is pretty slow).
+5) Atto Notorio is a declaration, to obtain in addition to the “Dichiarazione Giurata,” that states that according to the laws to which you are subject in the USA, there are no impediments to your marriage in Italy.
+To swear this declaration, you will need two witnesses, and it will be sworn before an Italian consul outside Italy (in the USA if you are there) or, in Italy, in a Court (Tribunale ordinario).
+If you are coming to Italy for your marriage, it would be advisable to get this declaration at the nearest Italian Embassy or Consulate before leaving the United States, as some Courts in Italy may have long waiting lists for this kind of service.
+If you decide to request the Atto Notorio in Italy, you should contact the Notary Services Office (Ufficio Atti Notori) of “Tribunale Ordinario” and make an appointment in advance (we don’t advise you to follow this path as it’s known that Italian justice system is pretty slow).
 If the spouses or even only one of the witnesses do not speak Italian, the presence of an interpreter will be required.
-The couple, as well as the witnesses and the interpreters, must show proof of their legal presence in Italy by presenting, for example, plane ticket, visa or permit to stay (permesso di soggiorno).
+The couple, as well as the witnesses and the interpreters, must show proof of their legal presence in Italy by presenting, for example, a plane ticket, visa, or permit to stay (permesso di soggiorno).

-5) Declaration of Intention to Marry: with the assistance of your wedding planner you should present all the above-listed documents to the Marriage Office of the town hall of the city where you planned to get married, and make a “Declaration of Intention to Marry” in front of a civil officer.
+5) Declaration of Intention to Marry.
+You should present all the documents mentioned above to the competent Marriage Office of the town hall of the city where you planned to get married, where you will have to make a “Declaration of Intention to Marry” in front of a civil officer.
 If you do not speak Italian, a professional interpreter may assist you in this phase.
 When all this is done, you can finally set the date of your wedding according to the town hall availability.

 Civil Ceremony: A civil ceremony will be performed by the mayor or by one of his deputies.
 Two witnesses and, if necessary, an interpreter must be present at the ceremony.
 Witnesses may be of any nationality, but must be over 18 and possess valid photo identification.
-A witness cannot serve as interpreter.
-You will also have to pay a rental fee for the marriage hall, and it varies according to the town hall regulations, the season and the day of the week.Contact us
+A witness cannot serve as an interpreter.
+You will also have to pay a rental fee for the marriage hall, and it varies according to the town hall regulations, the season, and the day of the week.Contact us

 Religious Ceremony: A religious ceremony is considered valid if performed by a Roman Catholic priest.
 A separate civil ceremony will not be necessary, as the priest is obliged to register the marriage at the civil authorities.
 The Roman Catholic Church requires baptismal (Battesimo) and confirmation certificates (Cresima) in addition to the documents listed above.
 For full information, you should contact the parish of your area in the US or where you are resident.Contact us

 For English-language marriages at the Vatican, also known as the Holy See, we can contact on your behalf the parish priest of Santa Susanna Church.
-Marriages at the Vatican will be registered with the Vatican civil authorities, and marriage certificates are issued by the Civil Registry of Vatican City (Ufficio di Stato Civile, Anagrafe e Notariato, Governatorato, Citta del Vaticano) as the Vatican is a separate State from Italy.
+Weddings at the Vatican will be registered with the Vatican civil authorities, and marriage certificates are issued by the Civil Registry of Vatican City (Ufficio di Stato Civile, Anagrafe e Notariato, Governatorato, Citta del Vaticano) as the Vatican is a separate State from Italy.
 The notarized “Dichiarazione Giurata” is required but does not need to be legalized by an Italian Prefettura office as for the Italian law.

-Regarding the legalization of a U.S. document for its use in Italy, you will need to have it stamped with a so-called Apostille stamped by the secretary of state in the state where the document is issued, in accordance with The “Hague Convention” on the legalization of foreign public documents.Contact us
+In regards to the legalization of a U.S. document for its use in Italy, you will need to have it stamped with a so-called Apostille stamped by the secretary of state in the State where the document is issued by The “Hague Convention” on the legalization of foreign public documents.Contact us

 Under Italian law, all public documents originating from outside the EU are considered valid for only six months from the date of issue.
-Therefore, you should make sure that all documents to be submitted to Italian authorities have not been issued more than six months ahead the date of the marriage.
+Therefore, you should make sure that all documents to be submitted to Italian authorities have not been issued more than six months ahead of the date of the marriage.

-Important Note on the Validity of the Italian Marriage Certificate in the United States: A foreign marriage that is valid in the country where it is performed is automatically valid in the U.S. An Italian marriage certificate is sufficient to prove your marriage and it is considered valid once legalized through the Apostille procedure.
-The Apostille stamp can be obtained from the Legalization Office of the Italian Prefettura having jurisdiction over the area where you get married.
+In regards to the Validity in the USA of the Italian Marriage Certificate, please note that marriages that are valid in the country where they are performed are automatically valid in the U.S.A.
+Therefore, an Italian marriage certificate is sufficient to prove your marriage in the USA, and it is considered valid once legalized through the above-mentioned Apostille procedure.
+The Apostille stamp can be obtained from the Legalization Office of the Italian Prefettura, having jurisdiction over the area where you will get married.